adimitromanolakis/Artemis1API/README.md

 #### External library requirements

-Processing raw frames with the Algocian API, in a deployment scenario, does not require any external libraries except libstdc++.so.6, libpthread.so.
+Processing raw frames with the Algocian API, in a deployment scenario, does not require any external system libraries except libstdc++.so.6, libpthread.so.

 ### Embedded system CPU usage management

 libartemis1 provides the means to manage the CPU requirements when on a limited enviroment.
 The default running mode is single-threaded.
-When running on 2 or more cores, artemis1 will provide
+When running on 2 or more cores, artemis1  provides the API interfaces to start and manage the threads.

 #### Running as a separate process